raDiesle/backbone.js-jquerymobile-boilerplate-template/readme.md

 #### [`Validateable`](app/modules/Validateable.js)
 Extending Validateable will use the jquery.validate plugin with jquery mobile like described here: http://www.elijahmanor.com/2011/02/jquery-mobile-form-validation.html

+The validate rules are part of the model under this property this.model.settings.validation.rules

 By convention it expects an